MicrosoftDocs/power-automate-docs/articles/dataverse/data-retention-flow.md

 Create a cloud flow to view read-only rows in long term data retention in Microsoft Dataverse.
 For more information about long term data retention in Dataverse, go to [Dataverse long term data retention overview (preview)](/power-apps/maker/data-platform/data-retention-overview).

 The cloud flow described here creates and sends an email that includes an Excel file containing the retained data.
-If there are retained attachments associated with rows from Dataverse, they are also included in the Excel file.
+If there are retained attachments associated with rows from Dataverse, they are also included as links in the Excel file.

 > [!IMPORTANT]
 > Long term retained data is a preview feature in Microsoft Dataverse.

 Creating the flow requires the following high level steps:

-1. Pass query parameters in a FetchXML to create an Excel file with retained data.
+1. Pass query parameters in FetchXML to create an Excel file with retained data, using a Dataverse action named **Create Excel from RetainedData**.
 1. Set a condition to determine if the Excel file has been created.
 Download the Excel file.
 Pass the required retrieval criteria parameters (table and FetchXML).
-1. Create an Excel file with the retrieved data.
+1. When the Excel file has been created:
+   - Set an action to download the Excel file.
-1. Send an email to recipients with the Excel file attached.
+   - Set an action to send an email to recipients with the Excel file attached.
+   - Set an action to delete the Excel file from the Dataverse system table.
+This step is recommended to avoid Excel documents consuming database storage.

+> [!TIP]
-Make sure to check your junk mail folder if you don’t see an email after running a flow successfully.
+> If you don’t see an email after running a flow successfully, check your junk mail folder.

 ## Create the query and download FetchXML